elephantscale/es-training-new/deep-learning/generic/DL-LSTMs.md

 ---
 ## Peepholes

- * One popular LSTM variant, introduced by Gers & Schmidhuber (2000), is adding “peephole connections.”
+ * One popular LSTM variant, introduced by Gers & Schmidhuber (2000), is adding "peephole connections."

  *  allow the current *state*  of the cell to be considered at the input